The Music of Stephen Shewan

 Reward Yourself With

-Stephen Shewan is an experienced composer who has filled numerous commissions for orchestra, band, choir, vocal and instrumental chamber music.
+Stephen Shewan is an award-winning composer who has filled numerous commissions for orchestra, band, choir, vocal and instrumental chamber music.
 Please contact him here if you are interested in commissioning a piece.

 What Our Listeners Say

 The March 2016 ITG Journal included a review of the Suite for Trumpet and Piano.
 Brian

 Winegardner writes, “This is an intriguing and unique composition that

 many performers and audiences will be delighted to experience.”

 Critic Katie Johnson of Horn Call says, “the Sonata

 for horn and piano features contemporary sounds presented in an